Lecture Notes on Quantum Many-Body Theory: A Pedagogical Introduction: Tight-binding model

 \section{Tight-binding model}

 Given an atom, an electron of one of the outermost orbitals, i.e., a valence electron, is immersed in an atomic potential $V^{at.}(\textbf{r})$, and thus satisfies the eigenvalue equation

 where $\varphi_n^{at.}(\textbf{r})$ are the eigenfunctions of the atomic orbitals and $n$ is referred to the orbital.
 To form the crystal, many atoms must be arranged in the lattice, if the atoms are $N$, the energy $\mathcal{E}_n^{at.}$ is $N$ times degenerate.
 When the atoms are in the crystal, the degeneracy is removed because of hybridization and a band is created.
-Now, we replace the eigenfunctions of the atomic orbitals with Wannier functions.
+Now, we replace the Wannier functions by localized atomic orbitals.
 The eigenfunctions of $\mathcal{H}^{(e)}_{H.F.}$, the Bloch functions $\varphi_{n,\textbf{k}}(\textbf{r})$, can be written in terms of Wannier functions, so if we rewrite

 the eigenvalue equation for $\mathcal{H}^{(e)}_{H.F.}$ can be written as